 At Vantage Point in Fayetteville, we’ve helped countless children, teens, adults, and older adults at our center struggling with chemical dependency and mental health disorders learn the skills needed to rebuild their lives and look forward to their future with a renewed sense of hope.
 Using a multidisciplinary team approach, we’ll work personally with you and your loved ones to make sure we know as much about you as possible in order to create a specific plan of care that meets all of your needs.
 Our serene environment offers a welcome break from the stresses of the outside world so that you’re able to focus upon your recovery, go through various types of therapies, and fully engage in the treatment and rehab process so that you can emerge victorious in your battle with meth addiction.

 Treatment Options Offered at Vantage Point

-Individual therapy can be tremendously helpful for people struggling with addiction and chemical dependency.
+Individual therapy can be tremendously helpful for people struggling with meth addiction and chemical dependency.
 Through using a technique called cognitive-behavioral therapy (CBT), your therapist will work with you to discuss ways in which your negative thoughts have impacted your behaviors.
 Through recognition of this pattern, you can work with your therapist to change your behaviors for the better.

-Family therapy can be very helpful for people recovering from addiction as loved ones can offer a wealth of support during this difficult time.
+Family therapy can be very helpful for people recovering from meth addiction as loved ones can offer a wealth of support during this difficult time.
 Family sessions will discuss ways in which your addiction has impacted others, allow loved ones to share their feelings about addiction, and educate your loved ones about addiction and recovery.

 - Expressive therapy

-- School-based programing (children and adolescents only)
+- School-based programming (children and adolescents only)

 Continuing Care and Levels of Care